-Lincolnshire Community Services NHS Trust is using apprenticeships to equip its workforce with the skills and attitudes needed now and in the future.
-Lee Gifford, Apprentice Lead at the Trust, says it’s part of the organisation’s ‘grow our own’ strategy.
-He likes to talk about it in terms of ‘seeds’ – supporting people to get better educated, engaging with them and developing them so that they can succeed.
+Lincolnshire Community Health Services NHS Trust utilises apprenticeships to support the workforce skills gaps across the Trust.
+Lee Gifford the Apprentice Lead at the Trust says its part of the organisation’s ‘growing our future’ which is part of the Lincolnshire ‘People Strategy’.
+His team has adopted a philosophy of ‘seeds’ – supporting people to get better educated, engaging with them and developing them so that they can succeed.

-The Trust has always offered apprenticeships and wanted to use the Levy to roll out a Chartered Management Degree Apprenticeship (CMDA) programme to more senior members of the workforce.
-Maz Fosh, Director of Workforce and Transformation and Deputy Chief Executive Officer at the Trust, says CDMAs enable the organisation to grow its talent pipeline and retain staff by improving management and leadership capabilities.
+The Trust offers a wide range of apprenticeships as part of vocational development for their workforce, one of which is the Chartered Management Degree Apprenticeship (CMDA) programme to current and developing senior management roles of the workforce.
+Maz Fosh, Chief Executive at the LCHS NHS Trust, states CDMAs enable the organisation to grow its talent pipeline and retain staff by improving management and leadership capabilities.
 “It’s really important that we have skilled managers and capable and credible leaders,” she says.

 Lee was the first person to sign up to the CMDA scheme and both he and Maz agree that it’s been a huge success.
 “It’s been really great to see Lee flourish since doing the OU degree programme,” says Maz.
 “He’s got a much more rounded view of business and his business acumen is growing.
 He’s thinking differently about how he goes about investing and engaging in projects.”